What Are Periodontal Diseases?

 In general, periodontal diseases or gum diseases are a result of prolific bacterial growth in the mouth and is one of the leading causes of tooth loss because of the consequent destruction of the tissues that support and hold the teeth.
-In Edison, NJ a significant number of patients acquired some disease at some point in their lives, and one of the earliest symptoms of periodontal distress is gingivitis or gum information, which normally precedes gum disease and gradually progresses to inflation.
+A significant number of patients acquired some disease at some point in their lives, and one of the earliest symptoms of periodontal distress is gingivitis or gum inflation, which normally precedes gum disease and gradually progresses to inflation.

-SThe primary cause of periodontal disease is the buildup of plaque, however, other factors such as hormonal changes in pregnancy, puberty, or menopause; underlying health conditions like diabetes, cancer, HIV, or other immune deficiencies; oral medications including anticonvulsants and anti-angina drugs; bad lifestyle habits like smoking; poor oral hygiene; or a documented family history of dental disease could all contribute to the development of the disease.
+The primary cause of the periodontal disease is the buildup of plaque, however, other factors such as hormonal changes in pregnancy, puberty, or menopause; underlying health conditions like diabetes, cancer, HIV, or other immune deficiencies; oral medications including anticonvulsants and anti-angina drugs; bad lifestyle habits like smoking; poor oral hygiene; or a documented family history of dental disease could all contribute to the development of the disease.

 Symptoms of periodontal disease include bleeding gums, persistent bad breath, a bad taste in the mouth, swollen or tender gums, receding gum line, or teeth that begin to come loose or start to shift.

 What People Say About Us!

 Gental Dental has great dentist and dental staff.
 They are very friendly and helpful .
 They make you feel comfortable and understand your concerns.
 The staff will work with you no matter your financial situation might be.
 I highly recommend this dental office.